Full class list and documentation

 A container for the set of beam models and related parameters.

-This behaves just as a normal Python list in terms of indexing, appending, etc.
+This behaves just as a normal Python list in terms of indexing but it does not allow changes to the list.

 Attributes